 The 2003 acquisition also included a distribution center in Memphis, Tennessee now operated by AWG’s Valu Merchandisers (VMC) subsidiary.
 VMC supplies general merchandise and specialty foods to its customers from their Memphis facility and healthy and beauty care products from its Fort Scott, Kansas warehouse.
 Increased sales usually bring improvements in profitability, and that’s exactly what happened during this time period.
 AWG’s financial picture had never been stronger.

 AWG growth continued through acquisitions.
 AWG members bought 40 Food Barn stores and 29 Homeland stores, and the former Homeland warehouse in Oklahoma City became AWG’s third division.
-Valu Merchandisers, AWG’s wholly-owned subsidiary supplying health and beauty care products and general merchandise, came on line offering a selection of more than 12,000 items from its 219,000 square foot facility in Fort Scott, Kansas.
+In 1995, Valu Merchandisers, AWG’s wholly-owned subsidiary supplying health and beauty care products and general merchandise, came on line offering a selection of more than 12,000 items from its 219,000 square foot facility in Fort Scott, Kansas.

 Store development continued with the Sun Fresh and Apple Market concepts gaining acceptance as consumer demand for variety in perishables increased.
 The Best Choice Save-A-Label program was introduced, with over 3,000 charitable organizations participating.
 With a product line of more than 1,589 items, AWG brand sales topped $374 million in 1996.